 \section{Distributed methods involving first order gradient information}

-Note that when running Algorithm 1, it is necessary to compute the Hassian matrix (second order gradient information) of the objective functions in the inner level.
-While in this section, distributed methods only using the first order gradient information will be proposed.
+Note that when running Algorithm 1, it is necessary to compute the Hessian matrix.
+However, in many practical applications such as meta learning systems \cite{1AA}, the loss functions are usually high-dimensional mappings, so computing or estimating the second order gradient information is rather expensive, sometimes impossible.
+This factor motivates the developments of distributed algorithms involving first order gradient information.